Second strike: Perimetr-PTS

-Despite the automated launch capabilities, Russian nuclear command and control could order missiles to self-destruct mid-flight in the event of an accidental launch.
+It has been alleged sometimes, that Russian nuclear command and control could order missiles to self-destruct mid-flight in the event of an accidental launch.
+However, such claims have been disputed by experts, because a self-destructible system could potentially be exploited by an enemy to disable missiles before they reach their targets.

 Russian ballistic missile submarines were reportedly never incorporated into Perimetr-PTS, given the inherent communication issues which could ensue.

 History

-As early as 1940, science fiction writer Robert A. Heinlein wrote the science fiction short story Solution Unsatisfactory in which he described a nuclear arms race between the United States and the Soviet Union.
+As early as 1940, science fiction writer Robert A. Heinlein wrote the science fiction short story Solution Unsatisfactory in which he described a nuclear arms race during the Cold War between the United States and the Soviet Union.
 In one episode, the US cabinet discusses the scenario of a Soviet surprise attack in which American cities would be destroyed, but the US armed forces would survive and launch a counter-attack.